Evergreens are something of a misnomer, as the color in question need not be green. For instance, the color may be blue or gold.

 - Emerald Green arborvitae (Thuja occidentalis 'Emerald Green')

 - Hinoki cypress (Chamaecyparis obtusa 'Gracilis')

-Even perennials can be evergreen.
-Those that are not are called "herbaceous," rather than "deciduous."
+Not all evergreens are large plants, either.
+There are even some short perennials that are evergreen.
+Perennials that are not evergreen are called "herbaceous" rather than "deciduous."
 The warmer the winters in a region, the more evergreen perennials there will be, generally speaking.
-But even in a chilly region such as the Berkshires of Massachusetts (northeastern U.S., planting zone 5) there are some evergreen perennials, including:
+But even in chilly USDA planting zone 5 there are some evergreen perennials, including:

 Uses for Evergreen Trees and Shrubs

 But most people, when casually referring to "evergreens," really mean shrubs and trees that bear persistent leaves, which retain their color throughout the year.
 These are, indeed, some of the most valued plants in the landscape because the fact that they hold onto their leaves year-round allows you to do things with them in your landscaping that you cannot do with deciduous shrubs and trees.
 For example: